elatoskinas/blog/_posts/2019-06-01-gsoc-2019-first-steps.markdown

 ## Overview
-During the initial steps of the project to develop Chart Components for [App Inventor][appinventor], the major focus was on the design of the components such that there is an agreement between different parties that use App Inventor, including the developer team, staff members, representatives in education as well as active users of the App Inventor community.
+During the initial steps of the project to develop Chart Components for [App Inventor][appinventor], the major focus was on the design of the components such that there is an agreement between different parties that use and work on App Inventor, including the developer team, staff members, representatives in education departments as well as active users of the App Inventor community.

-After making a few important design decisions, the goal is then to make a few prototypes to show to the developer team to make some final decisions on how the interaction with the components works, how they should be implemented and what other design features should be taken into account.
-This will be covered in a subsequent blog post.
+After making a few important design decisions, the goal is then to make a few prototypes for presentation purposes to make some final decisions on how the interaction with the components works, how they should be implemented and what other design features should be taken into account.
+I will touch upon prototyping in a subsequent blog post.

 ## Design
 Designing is a process that can last as long as the project is maintained and worked on, and as such, the designs made in the early stages of the project are